runjia0124/CoCoNet/README.md

 ## Contact
-The training code is being sorted, if you have any questions about the testing code, please email us or open an issue,
+If you have any questions about the code, please email us or open an issue,

 Runjia Lin(`linrunja@gmail.com`) or Jinyuan Liu (`atlantis918@hotmail.com`).